-Sector Action Output Outcome Impact Transport Electrification of the bus fleet Increased number of electric buses Reduced pollutant and noise emissions in the city Improvements for public health Waste Construction of a sanitary landfill with gas capture Increased tonnages of waste disposed to sanitary landfill Reduced open dumping of waste and waste burning Improvements for public health Energy Installation of rooftop solar photovoltaics (PV) Increased electricity generation from solar PV Reduced consumption of fossil fuels and/or fuelwood Improvements for public health, reduced deforestation Transport Improvements to walking and cycling infrastructure and subsidies for cycle equipment Increased numbers of bicycles in use Reduced congestion Improved travel times Energy/Industry Energy efficiency program for local industries Reduced consumption of fossil fuels Energy savings for businesses Improved profitability Water Conversion of recreation- al and open spaces to water squares and parks Additional water retention area Reduction of floods due to rainfall Reduced exposure to flooding Coastal management Install flood gates Floodgates installed Reduced storm surge flooding Reduced exposure to flooding Health Increase shade in public areas Shading structures installed Moderated temperatures Reduced exposure to heatwave Water Rainwater Harvesting Rainwater collection system installed Increased water availa- bility Reduced vulnerability to drought Forest Implement preventive forestry management Controlled burns Reduced wildfire events Reduced vulnerability to wildfires indicators can then be identified to track changes at the different levels, i.e., the outputs, outcomes and impact.
+Sector Action Output Outcome Impact Transport Electrification of the bus fleet Increased number of electric buses Reduced pollutant and noise emissions in the city Improvements for public health Waste Construction of a sanitar landfill with gas capture Increased tonnages of Reduced open dumping waste disposed to of waste and waste sanitary landfill burning Improvements for public health Energy Installation of rooftop solar photovoltaics (PV) Increased electricity generation from solar PV Reduced consumption of fossil fuels and/or fuelwood Improvements for public health, reduced deforestation Transport Improvements to walking and cycling infrastructure and subsidies for cycle equipment ng and cycling bicycles in use tructure and lies for cycle Improved travel times Energy/Industry ergy/Industry Energy efficiency Reduced consumption of program for local fossil fuels businesses industries Improved profitability Water Water Conversion of recreation- al and open spaces to water squares and parks Additional water retention area to rainfall Reduced exposure to flooding Coastal management Install flood gates Floodgates installed Reduced storm surge flooding Reduced exposure to flooding Health Increase shade in public areas Shading structures installed Moderated temperatures Reduced exp Water Rainwater Harvesting Rainwater collection Increased water availability Reduced vulnerability to drought Forest Implement preventive forestry management Controlled burns Reduced wildfire events Reduced vulnerability to wildfires

+Once the intervention logic has been mapped out, indicators can then be identified to track changes at the different levels, i.e., the outputs, outcomes and impact.
 In the example of an electrification of the bus fleet, potential indicators may include the number of electric buses in the fleet, which may be available from the transport authority or bus operators, data on ambient air quality, which may be collected by the city's environmental team, and data on improvements in public health.
 In this example, these indicators in isolation may not tell the full story; however, by collecting data on all aspects, correlations can be made between the change in the type of buses being used, reductions in pollutant concentrations, and changes in public health metrics.